A historic garden transformed into a hotel

 ABOUT GARDEN PLANNING

-As designers, we must consider the needs and expectations of the different users of the garden, including hotel guests and employees.
-This involves thinking about recreational and rest areas, workspaces, and ensuring accessibility, safety, and privacy for all users.
+As designers, we must consider the needs and expectations of the different users of the garden, both hotel guests and staff.
+This means thinking about recreation and relaxation areas, work and maintenance spaces, and ensuring accessibility, safety, and privacy for all users.

-The garden design should also seek harmony between the hotel's architecture and the environment.
-We believe that the garden should be an extension of nature and not an imposition upon it.
+The garden design must also seek harmony between the hotel’s architecture and its surroundings.
+We believe the garden should be an extension of nature rather than an imposition upon it.

 DESIGNING A GARDEN IN ASTURIAS

 Every place has its own unique characteristics that must be considered in the design process.
-In the case of a garden in the East of Asturias, the topography, climate, and native vegetation are key factors to take into account.
+In the case of a garden in Eastern Asturias, topography, climate, and native vegetation are key factors to take into account.

-The terrain topography can influence the garden design, and it is important to ensure that different areas of the garden are in harmony with the natural slope of the land.
-Additionally, the region's climate can impact the choice of plants and the orientation of the garden to make the most of sunlight and protect it from strong winds.
-The selection of native plants from the area, which are adapted to the climate and soil conditions of the region, is also an important aspect to consider.
-Native plants will not only be easier to maintain but will also be more suitable for the local ecosystem and can attract local fauna to the area.
+The site’s topography can significantly influence the garden design, and it is essential to ensure that the different areas of the garden are in harmony with the natural slope of the land.
+In addition, the region’s climate may determine plant selection and the orientation of the garden in order to maximize sunlight and protect it from strong winds.
+Choosing native plants adapted to the local climate and soil conditions is also an important consideration.
+Native species are not only easier to maintain, but they are also better suited to the local ecosystem and can help attract native wildlife to the area.